flybywiresim/docs/docs/start/reported-issues.md

 ---

+* ILS not showing on approach / does not auto populate in RADNAV
+    - Workarounds:
+        - Manually input your ILS frequency into RADNAV.
+Type in the frequency found on your chart and press the key next to LS/Freq.
+Sample: 111.30
+        - Reselect your arrival STAR and RWY in the F-PLN page a second time.

 * AP not following the flight plan (leaking input values affect, but doesn't disconnect the AP)
     - Workaround: Set dead-zones for your input device higher
         - Go to your settings